magomimmo/modern-cljs/doc/tutorial-17.md

-# Tutorial 17 - Enlive by REPling
+# Tutorial 17 - REPLing with Enlive

 In the [previous tutorial][1] we reached an important milestone on our path of reducing code duplication.
 We were able to share the same form